 - Keep pet feeding and litter areas clean.

 - Fix drips and eliminate any areas of excess moisture.

 Exclusion means eliminating the ways that flies can get into the home, thereby "excluding" them from entry.
-These include:

 - Keep window and door screens in good repair.

 - Keep doors, windows and vents closed when not in use.
 Use automatic door closing devices where possible.

 - Caulk or cover other possible fly entry areas, such as around vents, cracks and holes in the house siding, and windows or doors.
 Screen vent openings.